 *At the time of publishing, the price was $160.

 If the Day-Light Classic Plus is unavailable, goes up in price, or you’re willing to pay more for an arguably more attractive lamp, try the Verilux HappyLight Deluxe 10,000-lux Sunshine Simulator.
-It has many of the same features as the Day-Light Classic Plus, including UV-free, 10,000-lux light up to 14 inches away from its surface and a large 200-square-inch face.
+It has many of the same features as the Day-Light Classic Plus, including 10,000-lux light up to 14 inches away from its surface and a large 200-square-inch face.
+And, it’s completely UV-free.
 Unlike the Day-Light Classic Plus, the HappyLight is not adjustable by height and angle, though that makes it a less cumbersome light overall and much easier to set up out of the box.
 The HappyLight is also a much cooler white than our top pick, which you may not mind; we prefer the warmer hue of the Day-Light Classic Plus.

 Disclaimer: This guide is not a replacement for an official diagnosis of SAD by a physician.
 While many of us would cop to a case of the blahs when the weather gets colder and the days longer, that’s far different from a clinical case of SAD, which should only be diagnosed and treated by a medical professional.
 (See below for more on these differences.)
 You should use a SAD lamp or light box only under medical supervision, as they are, in fact, medical devices.
 That said, if we were going to try one out, here’s what we’d buy.